IacobOliver/AnimeJourney/README.md

       (Alternatively, you can use `pnpm install`.)

-3. Populate the database on local db (OPTIONAL)
+3. Populate the database on local db (OPTIONAL) IMPORTANT !!! -> If the site won't load if you did everything right, it's very possible for the SupabaseDB to be down due to inactivity, mail me at olialexander08@gmail.com and I will get it back up again!
 - For a beeter performance you can save the animes on your local db, you need to have postgreSQL installed and create a db in pgAdmin, then in the project in backend/src/main/resources/application.properties
 - you need to modify this with your info
    ```